jbisbee1/ISP_Data_Science_2024/README.md

 The final grade is calculated as a weighted average of these components with the following weights:

-- **Problem sets:** 8 in total, only 6 of which are worth 10 points each.
-I will automatically drop the lowest-scoring problem sets from your final grade.
-Note that if you choose to complete all 8, these will count as extra credit.
+- **Problem sets:** 6 in total, each worth 10 points.
 - **Exams:** Midterm and final.
 The midterm is worth 15 points, and the final worth 20 points.
 These are in-class exams.
 - **Attendance:** You are expected to attend lecture, although are given two "freebies" which will not count toward your final grade.
-Each class is worth 0.36 points.
+Each class is worth 0.36 points, for a total of 5 points.

 Letter grades are determined as per the standard SNU grading system, reproduced below: